 - Tuberculosis infection, inactive—Should be treated first before starting therapy with this medicine.

 A nurse or other trained health professional will give you this medicine.
 This medicine is given as a shot under your skin, usually on the upper arms, abdomen (stomach), or thighs.

 This medicine comes with a Medication Guide and patient instructions.
 Read and follow the instructions carefully.
 Ask your doctor if you have any questions.

 Secukinumab may sometimes be given at home to patients who do not need to be in the hospital or clinic.
 If you are using this medicine at home, your doctor or nurse will teach you how to prepare and inject the medicine.
 Be sure that you understand how to use the medicine.

-Secukinumab comes in 3 forms: a Sensoready® pen, a prefilled syringe (both of which may be used at home), and powder for solution (which is to be used only in the hospital or doctor's office).
+Secukinumab comes in 4 forms: a Sensoready® pen, a 150 mg/mL prefilled syringe, a 75 mg/0.5 mL prefilled syringe for children (these 3 forms may be used at home), and powder for solution (which is to be used only in the hospital or doctor's office).
 Your doctor will tell you which dosage form you should use.

 You might not use all of the medicine in each pen or prefilled syringe.
 Use each pen or prefilled syringe only one time.
 Do not save an open pen or syringe.
 If the medicine in the pen or syringe has changed color, or if you see particles in it, do not use it.
 Do not shake the medicine.

 The removable cap of the Sensoready® pen or prefilled syringe contains dry natural rubber (a derivative of latex), which may cause allergic reactions in people who are sensitive to latex.
 Tell your doctor if you have a latex allergy before you start receiving this medicine.